science64/Orion/README.md

 - 🟡 Anthropic (Claude models)
 - 🚀 Groq Inc. – Optimized for fast inference (open source models) ⚡️
 - ⚡️ Cerebras – Also optimized for fast inference 🚀
+- 🟢 NVIDIA – With its powerful llama-3.1-nemotron-70b-instruct (proxy is needed)
+- 🟣 SambaNova - Fast inference and support for Meta-Llama-3.1-405B-Instruct 🦙🦙🦙.🦙

 It's like assembling the ultimate superhero team of AI